-Let me tell you about the raw, rich, and vibrant Palm oil that I and many Africans grew up on.
+Let me tell you about the raw, rich, and vibrant Palm oil I and many Africans grew up on.
 The Palm tree in most West African countries produces nutrient-rich Palm fruit, which yields a delicious extract used in soups.
 From this same extract comes Palm oil and then the Palm kernel oil from the seeds.
 You can say it’s a triple threat of good deliciousness!

 The palm oil used by Africans is just as I have described – rich, raw, and vibrantly red.
 There is another, however extremely processed, refined, and bleached version which most people (non-Africans) refer to as palm oil.
 This is cheaper and more plentiful.
-Thus, why it is used in the production of some of our most loved products.
+Thus, it is used in the production of some of our most loved products.
 Such as chocolate spreads, mayonnaise, creams, and various condiments.
-Basically, Palm oil in its truest raw form is nothing to be scared of.
+Palm oil in its truest raw form is nothing to be scared of.
 Unrefined and unbleached palm oil is a nutritious source of many vitamins.
 It holds great value in the African diet, not just for its flavour and richness but also for its medicinal properties.